lcswillems/rl-starter-files/README.md

 ### How to use?

-I will detail here the points that can't be understood immediately by looking at the definition files of the classes, or by looking at the arguments of `scripts/train.py` with `scripts/train.py --help` command.
+Here are detailed the points that can't be understood immediately by looking at the definition files of the classes, or by looking at the arguments of `scripts/train.py` with `scripts/train.py --help` command.

 `torch_rl.A2CAlgo` and `torch_rl.PPOAlgo` have 2 methods:
 - `__init__` that may take, among the other parameters :